 It’s all about who you know, right?
-That’s certainly true in the event industry.
+Networking certainly is important in the event industry.
 Just last week, I was looking for a caterer for an upcoming bridal shower—and then it hit me!
 I remembered the food at the last local bridal shower I attended, and immediately checked if they offered off-site catering; I knew the quality of both their food and service is excellent, and I knew they offered the brunch menu I wanted.

 After a little research on the venue’s website, I discovered that they actually partner with a nearby catering company to provide food for all the events they host.
 And just like that, brunch is booked!